marc-jones/phd_thesis/content/03_winter/06_discussion.md

 A more biologically relevant explanation is due to the role of *TFL1* as a repressor of floral development in the shoot meristem in Arabidopsis[@alvarez_terminal_1992].
 The earlier upregulation in the winter variety may therefore occur to maintain the indeterminate nature of the shoot apex, as the plants were not then sufficiently induced to flower.

-A finding from Arabidopsis found that when genes that interact are duplicated, the expression of the genes tends to diverge and form distinct regulatory networks[@blanc_functional_2004].
+A study conducted in Arabidopsis found that when genes that interact are duplicated, the expression of the genes tends to diverge and form distinct regulatory networks[@blanc_functional_2004].
 It is then possible that each of these networks becomes specialised towards particular roles.
 In the case of *B. napus*, multiple copies of floral integrators may have resulted in multiple parallel regulatory networks forming and becoming specialised to particular inputs or locations.
 However, in general the vernalization requirement in Tapidor seems to influence the expression of all copies of a floral integrator.
 Although exceptions exist in the A1 copy of *BnFD* and the A2 copy of *BnAP1*, it is difficult to determine whether this represents a difference due to a vernalization requirement or a difference due to varietal divergence.
 Testing this would require analysing the expression of these potential vernalization sensitive homologues in a larger panel of *B. napus* lines.

+By comparing the expression of *BnFLC* homologues between varieties and between tissues, biologically relevant differences were identified.
+These results highlight the benefits of being able to make these kinds of comparison between expression profiles.
+The next chapter will introduce a tool developed to allow such comparisons to be quickly and easily made.
+The web application, dubbed the Oilseed Rape Developmental Expression Resource, allows the vast dataset collected in this study to be searched and plotted to facilitate comparisons between genes and homologues.